Selling breast milk may sound strange, but don’t dismiss this money-making opportunity just yet!

 Pump it up class!
 Maximize Your Pumping Output and Express More of that Liquid Gold!

-Is Selling Breast Milk Legal?
+Is Selling Human Milk Legal?

-There is no federal law in the United States that prohibits the sale of breast milk, so you can legally do so within the states and not get in trouble right off the bat.
+There is no federal law in the United States that prohibits the sale of human breast milk, so you can legally do so within the states and not get in trouble right off the bat.

-How you conduct your business is the only thing that changes legal matters.
 Ensuring you deliver high-quality milk and get check-ups down will prevent bad reviews, but it can also protect you from liability with buyers.

-Who Can Sell/Donate Breast Milk?
+Who Can Sell/Donate Human Milk?

 - Smoking or use of tobacco products